Redford, Michigan: Demographics

+2020 census

+In 2020, Redford Township had a population of 48,492.
+The ethnic and racial makeup of the population was 44.1% white, 50.2% African-American, 0.4% Asian, 3.0% reporting more than one race, 5.5% Hispanic.
+White alone (i.e. non-Hispanic) reporting residents accounted for 41.5% of the population.

 2010 census

 In 2010, Redford Township had a population of 48,362.
 The ethnic and racial makeup of the population was 64.7% white, 28.7% African-American, 0.8% Asian, 2.3% reporting more than one race, 0.6% reporting other races (apparently including those who reported being Native American and being Pacific Islander as well as those who just marked the other box) and 2.9% Hispanic or Latino of any race.
 The African-American population increased by about 200% between 2000 and 2010, while the overall population of the township declined by 6%.

 Population trends

 The U.S. Census Bureau also defined Redford Township as a census-designated place (CDP) in the 2000 Census so that the community would appear on the list of places (like cities and villages) as well on the list of county subdivisions (like other townships).
 The final statistics for the township and the CDP were identical.